 I’m a slow reader these days, but I’m still trying to get at least a few books read this year.
-My total goal for 2025 is 10, and by the end of May I’ve finished two.
+My total goal for 2025 is 10, and through August I’ve finished five.
 So we keep plugging along!
 Here’s what I’ve been checking out this year—both the completed books as well as everything I’ve started.
 I’ll give my thoughts on the ones I’ve finished (or officially DNF’d), as well as my final ratings.

 You can follow along with me on my Storygraph as well, if you’re so inclined!